Skip to Content

 The production of biochar via pyrolysis also yields bioenergy in the form of syn-gas and bio-oil.

 Maximisation of biochar output is at the expense of bioenergy production.
-Factors favoring biochar formation vs. syn-gas and bio-oil formation are:
+Factors favouring biochar formation vs. syn-gas and bio-oil formation are:

 Page authorised by Web Content Manager